kabbersokhi-boop/crypto-trend-hunter/README.md

 ---

 ## What This Is

-I built this after losing money during the 2024 memecoin supercycle.
-Not from bad analysis.
-Bad infrastructure.
-While I was locked on TrumpCoin, PEPE ran 300%.
-BONK was being accumulated by whales.
-I missed three 5x opportunities in one week.

-This system fixes that.
+In late 2024, I was deep in the chaos of the memecoin supercycle.
+OFFICIAL TRUMP launched and within 72 hours had a fully diluted valuation north of $70 billion.
+I was glued to my screen making a critical mistake: watching only what I already knew about.
+Tunnel vision on TRUMP.
+Meanwhile PEPE was staging a 300% recovery.
+Algorand was trending on r/CryptoCurrency with institutional backing nobody was talking about.
+BONK was being accumulated by whale wallets while Reddit argued about Trump's next executive order.

+I missed three separate 5x opportunities in one week.
+Not from lack of conviction, from lack of infrastructure.
+No tool existed that could monitor Reddit sentiment across multiple communities, correlate it with live price data, and surface signals before the crowd caught on.

+So I built one.

 Every 30 minutes it automatically:
 - Scrapes **4 Reddit communities** (r/CryptoMoonShots, r/wallstreetbets, r/Bitcoin, r/CryptoCurrency)